What to Pack for Nicaragua

 Pro Packing Tips

-• Heavy jeans or denim jackets (too hot and slow to dry)
+• Heavy jeans or denim jackets.
+The humid air makes them uncomfortable and slow to dry.
+Lighter pants are preferable.

-• Expensive jewelry or flashy watches (to avoid drawing unwanted attention)
+• Expensive jewelry or flashy watches.
+It is prudent to avoid drawing unnecessary attention in public places.

 • Roll clothes instead of folding to save space